-Children who experience trauma, bullying or parental divorce may feel confused, anxious or depressed.
-They develop an extreme fear of closeness or abandonment, leading to low self-esteem and difficulty forming healthy boundaries, making them vulnerable to further trauma.
+Children and adolescents who experience abuse, domestic violence, loss, parental divorce, harsh criticism, or bullying may feel confused about their traumatic experiences.
+They also may feel anxious or depressed as they try to understand what's happening.
+Children and adolescents who grow up with caregivers who are unpredictable or emotionally absent may develop an extreme fear of closeness or abandonment, leading to low self-esteem and difficulty forming healthy boundaries, making them vulnerable to further trauma.

 Healing from trauma

 In Play Therapy, children and adolescents process their challenges using toys and equipment in the safety and comfort of the therapy room.
 The medium used in play therapy include toys, dolls, figurines, blocks, sandplay or games.
 During Play Therapy, the therapist may engage the children or adolescents using various therapeutic techniques such as movement, storytelling, pretend play or drama to help them process their emotions and facilitate healing.

 Various research and studies recognise TF-CBT as one of the leading trauma therapy for children and adolescents.
 TF-CBT aims to process the distorted beliefs or attributions developed from the trauma that results in the survivors' negative emotional and behavioural responses or thoughts.